The 2017 IRA contribution limits remained stagnant from last year to this year.

 A couple of points before we look at the contribution limits.
 First, there is no such thing as a joint IRA account.
 You, and you alone are assigned to your IRAs.
 Not your kids, not your spouse.
 Just you.
 Also, you can have multiple IRAs.
 You can have as many traditional and Roth IRAs as you would like.
 However (and this is the important part) your contribution limits are applied to your contributions across all accounts.
 For example, let’s say you have a traditional IRA, a traditional (Rollover) IRA, and a Roth IRA.
 You can only contribute up to the limit, split across all accounts in total.
 Now let’s look at those limits for the current year:

 The maximum that you are able to contribute to a traditional or Roth IRA is going to be the lesser of $5,500, or the dollar amount of how much you made (your taxable compensation) for the year.
 In other words, you can’t contribute more than you earned.
-I’m so glad to see this being bumped up by $500 from the year before.
 It’s been a while since we’ve seen an increase.
+This contribution limit has remained the same since 2013.
 Also, keep in mind that your annual income can reduce the amount you are able to contribute to your IRAs.
 See my exhaustive rundown of the Traditional and Roth IRA income limits.

 Catch-Up Contribution (50 Years of Age or Older at the End of the Year)